Warhammer Fantasy (setting): Skaven

+Undead

 Besides these, there are the Undead, who are a result of the black sorceries of the first necromancer, Nagash, in the long distant past.
-His legacy has left the Tomb Kings, who are the resurrected armies of the first human civilisation, in the hot desert lands of Nehekhara to the south of the Old World (based on Ancient Egypt), the Vampire Counts in the Old World (based upon Dracula which is set in Transylvania), the zombie pirates of Luthor Harkon's Vampire Coast found on the eastern coast of Lustria (based on stereotypical pirates of the 18th century), and Nagash in his own city of undead.
+His legacy has left the Tomb Kings, who are the resurrected armies of the first human civilisation, in the hot desert lands of Nehekhara to the south of the Old World (based on Ancient Egypt with some inspiration from mummies in fiction), the Vampire Counts in the Old World (based upon Dracula which is set in Transylvania), the zombie pirates of Luthor Harkon's Vampire Coast found on the eastern coast of Lustria (based on stereotypical pirates of the 18th century), and Nagash in his own city of undead.
 Prior to Games Workshop retconning the backstory, there was previously a unified Undead Army.

 Fiction

 Outside of games, there have been novels, novellas and short stories by various authors set in the Warhammer world, the most famous of which are the novels featuring Gotrek and Felix by William King.
 The Gotrek and Felix series was taken over by Nathan Long, starting with Orcslayer in 2006.

 Warhammer Fantasy author Stephen Baxter has stated that according to Marc Gascoigne the idea of Chaos in Warhammer was inspired by The Eternal Champion and its sequels, written by Michael Moorcock, who made use of ideas from Three Hearts and Three Lions by Poul Anderson.
 The Warhammer elves were inspired by The Broken Sword by Poul Anderson as well the Middle-earth canon of J. R. R. Tolkien.

 Early in his career, Kim Newman wrote Warhammer novels under the pen name Jack Yeovil.
 Some elements from these books (in particular his heroine Genevieve Dieudonné) later reappeared in the award-winning Anno Dracula series.

-Early novels were published as "GW Books" by Boxtree Ltd, but more recently novels have been under Games Workshop's publishing arm, the Black Library.
+Early novels were published as “GW Books” by Boxtree Ltd, but more recently novels have been under Games Workshop's publishing arm, the Black Library.
 Warhammer Monthly was a comic book, published by Black Library, which ran for over 5 years and included strips set in the other areas of the Warhammer Universe.
-Generally running concurrently with Warhammer Monthly was Inferno! - also published by Black Library - a magazine which compiled short stories and occasional unconnected illustrations set in the fictional backgrounds of Games Workshop.
+Generally running concurrently with Warhammer Monthly was Inferno! – also published by Black Library – a magazine which compiled short stories and occasional unconnected illustrations set in the fictional backgrounds of Games Workshop.

 Games Workshop licensed out the rights for comic books.
 Boom!
 Studios have been working on a series of Warhammer and Warhammer 40,000 comics, written by Dan Abnett and Ian Edginton.
 The first was the Warhammer 40k strip Damnation Crusade, but this was followed by one in the fantasy universe Forge of War.
-When this was finished, they started a new series located in the Warhammer Fantasy universe, called Warhammer - Condemned by Fire.
+When this was finished, they started a new series located in the Warhammer Fantasy universe, called Warhammer – Condemned by Fire.
 This series features a witch-hunter fighting the Chaos minions in the remote regions of the Empire.